 What gear do I buy?

 Roller derby is a high impact, full contact sport and we want to make sure you are protected from falls and hits.
-You will need:

-– Quad skates
+– Quad skates (only refs may use inlines)

-– Helmet (multi-impact, black gloss)
+– Helmet (multi-impact, black gloss preferred)

 – Wrist guards

 – Knee pads (e.g., Smith Scabs, 187 Killer Pads)